 Complex Partnership and Trade Secret Litigation

-Defendants unilaterally kicked out Plaintiff from a start-up partnership, stole Plaintiff and the partnership's ideas and trade secrets, and tried to monetize them for their personal gain.
+Defendants are alleged to have unilaterally kicked out Plaintiff from a start-up partnership and take possession of the partnership's ideas and trade secrets.
 Moses helped Plaintiff secure a Temporary Restraining Order on a partnership trade secret, and subsequently, a Preliminary Injunction on partnership assets and restricting Defendants from raising investment on Plaintiff's and the partnership's ideas.